terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 it.
 In other words, to ignore metadata when the deprecated `metadata` argument is used, please use the native Terraform `lifecycle.ignore_changes` block.

-~> Be aware that setting a `metadata_entry` in the Terraform configuration that matches any `ignore_metadata_changes` can produce inconsistent results, as the metadata will be stored in state but nothing will be done in VCD.
+~> Be aware that setting a `metadata_entry` in the Terraform configuration that matches any `ignore_metadata_changes` can produce inconsistent results, as the metadata will be stored in state but nothing will be done in Vcloud.
 Using `ignore_metadata_changes` with matching metadata entries in the code is NOT recommended.
 In the event that it contains such conflict, though, the ensuing action can be controlled with
 `conflict_action`, which can be `error`, `warn` or `none`.